What is the history of the Cool Jazz event?

 This is complicated.

 Yes, but it is worth it.
-Your donations help fund the Youth Summit, Camp Hope, purchase of band instruments, the Water Project that is generally matched to increase your $100 to a total of $350, you get to enjoy an all day High School Jazz Concert and an evening of wine tasting with some of the best community leaders in Thurston County.
+Your donations help fund the Youth Summit, Camp Hope, purchase of band instruments, the Water Project that is generally matched to increase your $100 to a total of $350, you get to enjoy an all day High School Jazz Concert and an evening of sampling wines, micro beers and spirits with some of the best community leaders in Thurston County.
 What a deal!

 How can I become a sponsor or ask my favorite business enterprise/service provider to be a sponsor?